 19. Seronegative for HIV Ag/Ab combo, HCV*, active HBV (Surface Antigen Negative)

 *If seropositive for HIV, HCV or HBV (surface antigen or core antibody positive), nucleic acid quantitation must be performed.
 Viral load must be undetectable.

 20. Women of childbearing potential (WOCBP): negative urine or serum pregnancy test.

 *If the urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.

 21. Agreement by females and males of childbearing potential* to use an effective method of birth control or abstain from heterosexual activity for the course of the study through at least 3 months after the last dose of protocol therapy.

 Childbearing potential defined as not being surgically sterilized (men and women) or have not been free from menses for > 1 year (women only).

 1. Prior allogeneic stem cell transplant.

-2. Autologous stem cell transplant within 90 days at the time of enrollment.
+2. Autologous stem cell transplant within 6 months prior to leukapheresis

 3. Concurrent use of systemic steroids or chronic use of immunosuppressant medications.
 Recent or current use of inhaled steroids is not exclusionary.
 Physiologic replacement of steroids (i.e., prednisone ≤ 7.5 mg/day or hydrocortisone ≤ 20 mg/day) is allowed.
 During study participation, participants may receive systemic corticosteroids as needed for treatment-emergent comorbid conditions.